coding-competitions/sound-bytes/Golfing.md

 # Scoring in Code Golf

 This challenge involves [code golf][2], i.e. the ability to achieve a goal using the smallest possible program.
-Puts an upper limit on the total complexity of a solution, but also frequently pushes the contestants to find more interesting solutions that are not obvious if byte count were not a concern.
+This puts an upper limit on the total complexity of a solution, but also frequently pushes the contestants to find more interesting solutions that are not obvious if byte count were not a concern.